Earnings support European shares but oil slump weighs

-MILAN European shares rose on Wednesday at the end of a volatile session with gains among consumer stocks, led by Adidas (ADSGn.DE) on optimism over its upcoming earnings.
+MILAN (Reuters) - European shares rose on Wednesday at the end of a volatile session with gains among consumer stocks, led by Adidas (ADSGn.DE) on optimism over its upcoming earnings.

 A renewed slide in oil prices kept a lid on the increase, with the pan-European STOXX 600 index ending up 0.2 percent while the euro zone blue chip index .STOXX50E closed flat.